stcjs/stc-css-combine/README.md

-# stc-css-combin
+# stc-css-combine

-A module for STC that combines CSS files by resolving import directives.
+A STC module that combines CSS files by resolving import directives.

 ## Install